Last summer, we took our boys fishing for the first time. They seemed to be kind of bored with it...until my youngest reeled in a catfish.

 After that, (pardon the pun) they were hooked.
 Grabbing our poles and a bucket of worms and heading down to the water has become one of our favorite summer activities.

 Hendricks County is a great destination for fishermen (and women) because of its close proximity to great fishing areas like Eagle Creek Reservoir and spots along the White River.
-However, there are also some fun places to take the family fishing within Hendricks County.
+However, there are also some fun places to take the family fishing in Hendricks County, Indiana.
 These locations work especially well for families with young children.

 Big Walnut Creek inside McCloud Nature Park near North Salem is a gorgeous spot to enjoy a day of fishing.
 You can fish and wade in the creek, enjoy a picnic lunch and spend some time exploring the Nature Center.